 Hazardous Material A substance or material determined to pose an unreasonable risk to health, safety and property when transported in commerce.
 Common agricultural Hazmat are fertilizers, including but not limited to, ammonium nitrate, phosphate, nitrogen, anhydrous ammonia, lime, potash, and some fuels.
 (See FMCSR part 390, 49 CFR HMR Parts 107.601(b), 172.3 and 107.601.)
 Intrastate Travel Travel within the borders of a single state.

 Interstate Travel Travel that includes movement in two or more states.
 Local Log Truck is a commercial motor vehicle:

-- Used exclusively in this state to transport harvested forest products; - Operated solely at a forested site and in an area extending not more than a 100-mile radius from such site; - Carries a load with dimensions not in excess of 25 cubic yards per two axles with dual wheels; - When operated on the national system of interstate and defense highways, does not exceed the weight limits of Section 304.180, RSMo.
+- Used exclusively in this state to transport harvested forest products; - Operated solely at a forested site and in an area extending not more than a 150-mile radius from such site; - That may be operated with a weight not exceeding 22,400 pounds on one axle or 44,800 pounds on any tandem axle, except the front steering axle shall not exceed 15,000 pounds or the vehicle manufacturers rating.
+A local log truck may have a total weight of up to 105,000 pounds when operating within the 150-mile radius described above on state highways that are not part of the national system of interstate and defense highways. - When operated on the national system of interstate and defense highways or outside the 150-mile radius specified above, does not exceed the weight limits of Section 304.180, RSMo.
 (Legal axle weight on a single axle is 20,000 pounds.
 Legal weight on a tandem axle group is commonly 34,000 pounds.
 However, this weight limit varies depending on the amount of axle spacing between axles in a group.
 Please refer to the weight chart in 304.180 for specific weight limits.) - Does not have more than four axles and does not pull a trailer which has more than three axles; and - Used to transport harvesting equipment which is used specifically for cutting, felling, trimming, de-limbing, debarking, chipping, skidding, loading, unloading, and stacking.